CHAOS-ow/Fintech---W5/README.md

 ## Usage

-To run the financial tool program, simply clone the repository,  establish API keys for alpaca, and go through the written steps in the financial_tools.ipynb file.
+To run the financial tool program, simply clone the repository,  establish API keys for alpaca, and go through the written steps in the *.ipynb file.

 ---

 ## Contributors

+Sungmoo Ban
+Ryan Johnson
-Jung Kim aka CHAOS
+Jung Kim

-github.com/chaos4us
+Jennifer Taylor
+Danica Valera

 ---